MicrosoftDocs/ATADocs/ATPDocs/configure-windows-event-collection.md

         ![Audit Security Group Management.](media/advanced-audit-policy-check-step-4.png)

 1. From an elevated command prompt type `gpupdate`.

-    > [!NOTE]
-    > This step should be performed on all domain controllers in the domain, or you can wait for the next refresh cycle to update them (by default within 90 minutes)

 1. After applying via GPO, the new events are visible in the Event Viewer, under **Windows Logs** -> **Security**.

 > [!NOTE]